eclecticiq/OpenTAXII/docs/docker.rst

 OpenTAXII can also be run using docker.
 This guide assumes that you have access to a local or remote docker server, and won't go into the setup of docker.

-To get a default (development) instance using docker
+To get a default (development) instance using docker:

 .. code-block:: shell